Forbidden fruit: Gnostic story

 A Gnostic interpretation of the story proposes that it was the archons who created Adam and attempted to prevent him from eating the forbidden fruit in order to keep him in a state of ignorance, after the spiritual form of Eve entered the Tree of the Knowledge of Good and Evil while leaving a physical version of herself with Adam once she awakened him.
-But the forces of the heavenly realm (Pleroma) send the serpent as a representative of the divine sphere to reveal to Adam and Eve the evil intentions of their creators.
-The serpent succeeds in convincing them to eat the fruit and become like gods, capable of distinguishing between good and evil.
+However, the forces of the heavenly realm (Pleroma) sent the serpent as a representative of the divine sphere to reveal to Adam and Eve the evil intentions of their creators.
+The serpent succeeded in convincing them to eat the fruit and become like gods, capable of distinguishing between good and evil.